dkeenan7/LyteFyba/PCB/Readme.txt

 Isomerisation Procedure and Preparing for Manufacture (Octagonal CMUs for cylindrical cells)
 ===================================================
-Copy or Save As the .pcb file to a suitable name Ensure all copper pours have their outline width set to the minimum track width e.g. 0.2 mm.
+Copy or Save As the .pcb file twice, to two suitable names e.g. CMUp and CMUn.
-Zoom out; leave room below;
-Ensure all layers are visible, except the two documentation layers.
-Frame select the whole CMU excluding any IFO daughter board or detached IFO connector.
-Copy and Paste.
-When the Paste Net dialog comes up, select All No Press shift-"+" and enter 44.5 into the X field and 0 into the Y field.
-OK Click in space to deselect all

-From the left CMU:
+From CMUn:
 Delete fuse F2 and its associated text.
 Delete the left-hand large minus sign.
 Turn the middle plus sign into a minus sign by deleting the vertical stroke.
 Delete the pad for Strap- and its associated strain relief hole.
 Delete the dangling Strap+ track from the large terminal pad.

-From the right CMU:
+From CMUp:
 Delete fuse F1 and its associated text.
 Reconnect from the VDD track to the via and connect from D1 to the via, using Power Min track style.
 Delete the right-hand large plus sign.